About Building Information Modeling

 And non-building projects include: Industrial/manufacturing; Infrastructure (Highways/roadways, bridges, tunnels, dam, water/waste water); Industrial/Energy (primary power generation, oil/gas facilities); Mining and natural resources.

-- Conference and Seminars – We conduct seminars and conferences relating to the advancement of BIM while encouraging the participation of institutions, professionals, organizations and AEC industry as a whole to contribute and take part in advocating BIM awareness and its implementation.
+Workshops and Seminars – We conduct workshops and seminars relating to the advancement of BIM while encouraging the participation of institutions, professionals, organizations and AEC industry as a whole to contribute and take part in advocating BIM awareness and its implementation.